 Make sure you bring the following papers to your appointment:

 1. Passport Application– Fill out as much as possible; you’ll complete the rest at the appointment.

 3. Birth certificate- Make sure it’s an official copy.
 In fact, they made a big deal about mine because it was so old that the raised seal was almost gone.
 The state department may reject it if they can’t tell it’s official.

 4. Tourist passport- If you have one.
 It’s not required.

 5. Social Security Card

-6. Power of Attorney (POA)- If your spouse cannot be at this meeting, make sure you obtain a POA that is specific to passport matters.
+6. Power of Attorney (POA)- If your spouse cannot be at this meeting, ensure you obtain a POA specific to passport matters.